WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 | *Finished Payload for SendMsg: _ _rJyu{"humidity":39.4,"temp":24.2,"distance":3,"lightlum":79,"lightlux":147.3058}* | SendMsg instructions including all sensor data that will be send to the Relay-Service

 ### 5.2.
 Monitor Output in your Webbrowser
-You can easily connect your Tuino096 to your favorite  IoT platform using the mm1 Technology NB-IoT Relay-Service.
+You can easily connect your Tuino096 to your favorite  IoT platform using the WIOTS NB-IoT Relay-Service.
 For detailed instructions, please refer to the Readme.md in the corresponding repository listed below:

 | **Platform** | **Module** | **Description**
 | ------ | ------ | ------ |